 Sift the flour, baking powder and salt in a bowl.

-Using an electric mixer, cream the butter butter and 1 cup of sugar together until light and fluffy.
+Using an electric mixer, cream the butter and 3/4 cup of sugar together until light and fluffy.
 Add the eggs, one at a time making sure each is well incorporated before adding the next.
-Add the dry ingredients and mix briefly unti just combined.
+Add the dry ingredients and mix briefly until just combined.

 Spoon the cake batter into a greased 23 cm / 9-inch springform cake tin with the bottom lined with baking paper and smooth the top.
 Arrange the plums, skin side up evenly over the batter.
 Sprinkle the top with the lemon juice, then the cinnamon and remaining two tablespoons of sugar